 "artistic creative activities regulate our emotions!"

-So if you haven't made much time for creativity yet, then hopefully our week of Carer Creativity Stories will inspire you!
+So if you haven't made much time for creativity yet, then hopefully our this blog will inspire you!

 I don't consider myself to be very very creative, but I certainly feel inspired now!